-This 30 minute return walk which starts behind the Pureora Forest Park Lodge - passing through tall podocarp forest and several points of interest.
+This 30-minute return walk starts behind the Pureora Forest Park Lodge - passing through tall podocarp forest and several points of interest.
 About halfway through the loop, there are scenic valley views to enjoy.

 Not suitable for wheelchairs or prams.

 From the Kakaho camping area, the 1.7 km Rimu loop walk follows the Kakaho Stream through dense rimu forest and bridge crossings before climbing to a viewpoint.

 The beautiful walk is filled with native birdsong and birdlife and emerges a short distance along Kakaho Rd, taking about 1 hr to complete.